 Sadly, those times are long gone.
 We’ve destroyed 97% our wildflower meadows, many children grow up never even hearing a cuckoo or a nightingale let alone seeing one, and the once common Turtle Dove is the UK’s fastest declining bird species.
 Despite a huge breeding range it’s considered vulnerable to extinction.

-While the UK is on the north-western edge of the species’ range (so perhaps more sensitive to environmental changes), its decline here has been truly dramatic.
+While the UK is on the north-western edge of the species’ range (so perhaps more sensitive to environmental changes anyway), its decline here has been truly dramatic.
 The data shows an almost unbelievable 98% decline since the 1960s.
-That means for every 100 Turtle Doves present in the British summer half a century ago, there are now just TWO.
+That means for every 100 Turtle Doves present in the British countryside half a century ago, there are now just TWO.

-This catastrophic disappearance from the British countryside was discovered via multiple surveys, including in two of the country’s most rigorous bird ‘counts’: the Common Bird Census (CBC) and the Breeding Bird Survey (BBS).
+This catastrophic disappearance was discovered via multiple surveys, including in two of the country’s most rigorous bird ‘counts’: the Common Bird Census (CBC) and the Breeding Bird Survey (BBS).
 Data is now available from the mid 1960s to almost the present day: